halbgut/meteor-altboiler/README.md

 **templateName** - `TemplateName` | `Template`: If you pass the filename of a resource, you have to pass the `Assets`-object **Assets** - `Object`: The current contexts `Assets` object

 The templates get rendered using `meteorhacks:ssr`.
 So you can also register helpers and stuff.
-You might want to check out [it's docs](https://github.com/meteorhacks/meteor-ssr). `altboiler.getTemplate` is registered as a server-side global helper.
+You might want to check out [it's docs](https://github.com/meteorhacks/meteor-ssr). `altboiler.getTemplate` is registered as a server-side global helper, it's called `getServerTemplate`.

 ### `altboiler.config(config)`